Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

 2. Open CAPSENSE&trade; Tuner from the 'Tools' section in the IDE Quick Panel.

    You can also run the CAPSENSE&trade; Tuner application standalone from *{ModusToolbox&trade; install directory}/ModusToolbox/tools_{version}/capsense-configurator/capsense-tuner*.
-In this case, after opening the application, select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/COMPONENT_BSP_DESIGN_MODUS/* folder.
+In this case, after opening the application, select **File** > **Open** and open the *design.cycapsense* file of the respective application, which is present in the *{Application root directory}/bsps/TARGET_APP_\<BSP-NAME>/config* folder.

-   See the [ModusToolbox&trade; user guide](https://www.cypress.com/ModusToolboxUserGuide) (locally available at *ModusToolbox install directory}/docs_{version}/mtb_user_guide.pdf*)for options to open the CAPSENSE&trade; tuner application using the CLI.
+   See the [ModusToolbox&trade; user guide](https://www.infineon.com/ModusToolboxUserGuide) (locally available at *ModusToolbox install directory}/docs_{version}/mtb_user_guide.pdf*)for options to open the CAPSENSE&trade; tuner application using the CLI.

 3. Ensure that the kit is in CMSIS-DAP Bulk mode (KitProg3 Status LED is ON and not blinking).
-See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn on how to update the firmware and switch modes in KitProg3.
+See [Firmware-loader](https://github.com/Infineon/Firmware-loader) to learn how to update the firmware and switch modes in KitProg3.

 4. In the tuner application, click on the **Tuner communication setup** icon or select **Tools** > **Tuner communication setup**.
-In the window that appears, select the I2C checkbox under KitProg3 and configure as follows:
+In the window that appears, select the I2C checkbox under KitProg3 and configure it as follows:

    - I2C address: 8
    - Sub-address: 2 bytes